Rocky Mountain Conservancy Programs - Fees apply & registration is required. Call for Classes.

 Sheep Lakes Information Station - Open 9a - 4:30p daily.
 Great viewing spot for park wildlife: bighorn sheep, coyote, elk, and badgers.

 Kawuneechee Visitor Center - Open daily from 8 am - 4:30 pm.
 1 mile north of Grand Lake on the Park's west side.
 Features exhibits on the Colorado River, books, and the 20 minute park film.

 Estes Park at Night

 For those night owls who don't go to bed when it gets dark, Estes Park has live entertainment galore.
 Nightlife rocks at local bars, lounges, nightclubs, and pubs.

-Live music from jazz, country, rock and blues to easy listening can be found at Nicky's Restaurant, Mary's Lake Lodge, Rock Inn Mountain Tavern, Crags Lodge, Aspen Lodge, Time Out, Estes Park Resort, and Lonigan's Saloon.
-If you want to be part of the entertainment, open mics, open stage, or karaoke can be found at Wapiti Grill, Ed's Cantina, Mountain Tiki Bar, and Lonigan's.
+Live music from jazz, country, rock and blues to easy listening can be found at Nicky's Restaurant, Rock Inn Mountain Tavern, Estes Park Resort, The Other Side Restaurant, Snowy Peaks Winery, The Waterfront Grill, Fajita Rita's, Twin Owls Steakhouse, and Lonigan's Saloon.

 Every Week - call for current shows and times